NC State Extension Publications

 Futures and options are used to manage national price risk.

-Hedging with futures: To initiate a futures hedge, one sells soybean futures (in other words, goes “short") for the contract expiring just after harvesttime.
-Then at harvest, when delivering to a local buyer for the cash price, exits the futures market by buying soybean futures (in other words, goes “long”).
+Hedging with futures: To initiate a futures hedge, someone sells soybean futures (in other words, goes “short") for the contract expiring just after harvesttime.
+Then, at harvest, when delivering to a local buyer for the cash price, the futures market is exited by buying soybean futures (in other words, it goes “long”).

 Per bushel outcome on hedged production

 Because a futures contract is an agreement to buy or sell in the future, a margin deposit representing a fraction of the total contract value is required.
-The deposit is required for both buyers and sellers.
-From then on, the entire gains and losses from day-to-day price changes are reflected in the margin account.
+The deposit is required for both buyers and sellers at the time of the trade.
+From then on, all gains and losses from day-to-day price changes are reflected in the margin account.
 If a margin account balance falls below a certain level, the producer will receive a margin call, which is a notice from the broker to deposit additional cash into the account immediately.
 This process is part of the safeguards to ensure the financial integrity of futures contracts.
-However, someone should always have cash on hand while the futures position is open, which may not be feasible for everyone.
+Someone hedged with futures should always have cash on hand while the futures position is open, which may be feasible only for some.

-Another obstacle for producers is that a futures contract, which is for 5,000 bushels, may be too large (or too lumpy) of a quantity to hedge, depending on the farm’s expected soybean production.
-Smaller-sized futures contracts of 1,000 bushels called “minis” are available.
-However, minis tend to have lower trading activity levels than standard-sized contracts, which can adversely impact liquidity and the ability to exit and enter the market.
+Another obstacle for producers is that a soybean futures contract for 5,000 bushels may be too large (or too lumpy) of a quantity to hedge, depending on the farm’s expected soybean production.
+Smaller-size futures contracts of 1,000 bushels, called “minis,” are available.
+However, minis tend to have lower trading activity levels than standard-size contracts, adversely impacting liquidity and the ability to exit and enter the market.

 Hedging with options: To initiate a hedge using options, the producer should buy "put" options on the soybean futures contract that expire just after harvesttime.
 A put option gives the holder the right to sell a futures contract at a specific price called the strike price.
 The fee for this right is called the option premium.